Phoenix Gamification

 Event accepted but no leaderboard updateLeaderboard not active or wrong timeframe windowConfirm the leaderboard status is active, the timeframe is currently open, and the event timestamp falls inside the active window.

-Once you clear these hurdles, proceed to Events and integration for a deep dive into ingestion payloads and retry patterns.
+Once you clear these hurdles, proceed to Events and Integration for a deep dive into ingestion payloads and retry patterns.